-- Grade 11 DP Chinese A Language and Literature, or
+- Grade 11 DP Chinese A Language and Literature, or - Stamford Chinese Studies 11

-- Grade 11 AP Chinese, or

-- Grade 11 Stamford Chinese Studies 11

 This course aims to nurture students to be effectively bilingual, attain a high level of language proficiency in Chinese, and enhance their understanding of Chinese literature.
 The course introduces students to the main features of various literary trends, genres, styles, techniques, and other literary elements in Chinese literature, as well as to major writers of various periods and their representative works.
 Students are taught how to critically read, appreciate and analyze texts in classical and modern Chinese.
 Readings include representative work pieces of prose, poem, drama and fiction.